saarw/flushout/README.md

 # How it works
 ## Document and snapshot
-A document in Flushout is a simple JavaScript object that may contain primitive fields or additional objects that form a tree graph.
-Applications modify the model by applying commands with changes they want to make.
+A document in Flushout is a simple JavaScript object that may contain primitive fields or additional objects fields to form a tree graph.
+Applications modify the model by applying commands.
 All commands include an action and allow specifying a path to where in the document graph the command should operate (omitting the path uses the root of the document).
-A snapshot is simply a document and a count of how many commands have been applied to the document.
+A **snapshot** is simply a document and a count of how many commands have been applied to the document.

 ## Client proxies
 Clients initialize a Proxy model with the latest snapshot from the backend.
 They then apply commands to modify the model any may periodically perform flushes to synchronize their state with the remote master.

-### Remote master
+## Remote master
 The server initialize a Master model with the latest snapshot and apply flushes it receives from the clients to update the model and produce sync messages that let the proxies update their state to that of the master.

 ### Commands